 So you don’t have to bring your own scarf if you don’t want to.

-There’s always a spot of walking to be done in Morocco.
-There are days when you may be on your feet for several hours at a time so you’ll want comfortable and stylish walking shoes or sandals.
+There is always a place to walk in Morocco.
+There are days when you might be on your feet for several hours, so don’t forget to bring comfortable and stylish walking shoes.

-If you’re planning to see the natural beauty of the desert and Atlas Mountains (and you definitely should), you’ll need to pack some appropriate hiking attire.
+If you’re planning to see the natural beauty of the desert and Atlas Mountains (and you definitely should), you’ll need to pack some appropriate hiking clothes.

-On those days that a scarf just doesn’t cut it, floppy hats can be your succor.
+On those days that a scarf just doesn’t cut it, floppy hats can be your help.
 They’re easy to pack and retain their shape even after having been folded.

 Additional Morocco packing list for women